Year 1 Learning Overview - Autumn 1 2017

 As Artists we will be drawing and making models of superheroes, and developing our painting and drawing techniques.

-In English - we will be focusing on punctuation by writing descriptive sentences.
-We will be also be saying out loud what we are going to write, using our sounds to write words, using the suffix er and est in adjectives and adding detail to our writing by using descriptive language.
+In English we will be focusing on punctuation by writing descriptive sentences.
+We will be also be saying aloud what we are going to write, using our sounds to write words, using the suffix er and est in adjectives and adding detail to our writing by using adjectives.

-In Computing - we will also be learning about e-safety, using search engines to find pictures and using stop motion animation to create short superhero clips.
+In Computing –We will be learning about e-safety, using search engines to find pictures and recording our own superhero role plays.

 In Philosophy for Children (P4C) – We will be using our thinking skills, asking questions and making assumptions, children will be encouraged to develop opinions and give supporting reasons.
 We will be using different stimulus’ to encourage thinking, such as stories, songs, poems and pictures.

-We will be hosting half termly Parent Celebrations, where parents will be invited into the classrooms so that children will be able to share their learning.
-The first parent celebration date will be announced shortly.
+We will be hosting Half termly Parent Celebrations, where parents will be invited into the classrooms so that children will be able to share their learning.
+The first parent celebration will be a book sharing on the 19th October.

-We will be visiting Kidzania on 27th September, where the children will be given the opportunity to try their hand at different occupations.
-A letter notifying of the details will follow.
+We will be visiting Kidzania on 29th September, a letter notifying of the details will follow.

 We will also be visiting Dulwich Library, each class will visit the library once each half term.
-Dill Class will visit 10th October and Mint class will visit 17th October.
+The dates for these visits will follow.

 Uniform: Children must be in the correct uniform - grey trousers, skirt, pinafore or shorts; white collared shirt or polo shirt; purple school cardigan or jumper; white or grey socks or grey tights.
 Girls may also wear a purple and white school dress during the summer months.
 All items of clothing must be labelled with their name.
 Hair longer than shoulder length should be tied back with a purple or black hair band.

 P.E.
-Kit: Please make sure your children have shorts, a white t-shirt with the school logo, plimsolls and socks in a named P.E. bag in school, P.E is on Tuesday and Thursday.
-P.E kits will be sent home on Thursday and should return to school on Monday.
+Kit: Please make sure your children have shorts, a white t-shirt with the school logo, plimsolls and socks in a named P.E. bag in school, P.E is on Monday and Wednesday.
+P.E kits will be sent home on Wednesday to be washed and should return to school on Monday.

 Children are not allowed to do P.E. without the appropriate kit.
-Please could you check your child’s kit as children have been doing quite a bit of growing over the holidays.
+Please your child’s kit as children have been doing quite a bit of growing over the holidays.

 Overview of our home learning: Home learning will be handed out weekly on a Thursday and should be returned to school on a Tuesday.
 There will be three pieces weekly (Thinking Question, English and Maths).

 There will also be one half-termly homework project.
-This Half Term it is ‘Superheroes.
-This will be due 18th October.
+This Half Term it is linked to our topic of ‘Superheroes’.
+This will be due into school on the 17th October.

-Home learning is a way for your child to show off the learning that they have been doing throughout the term, this is an opportunity for children to present their learning in a way that is appropriate to them.
+Home learning projects are a way for your child to show off the learning that they have been doing throughout the term, this is an opportunity for children to present their learning in a way that is appropriate to them.
 This may include drawing, writing or painting.
 Children can also perform songs, poems or create something using materials from home, encourage children to be imaginative and think about how they would like to present their learning in a way that they are proud of.
+It is up to you and your child to create your own project at home in whichever form you would like.

 Helping in the Classroom - We welcome parents to help and support in classrooms, so please contact us if you are interested in contributing to a variety of activities: from listening to readers, DIY or art activities for example.
 Please be aware that volunteering places you in a position of trust due to the range of information you have access to about the school community.
-Therefore you will be required to sign a confidentiality agreement before helping out in a classroom and for some activities you may be required to undergo a DBS check.
+Therefore you will be required to sign a confidentiality and privacy agreement before helping out in a classroom.
+Please contact the school office to complete relevant documentation.